Maghe Sankranti Festival in Nepal – Maghi Parba -Bullfighting at Taruka Village

-Festival is the occasion to try out a lot of food.
-Talking about Maghe Sankranti is the special festival to eat.
-You should eat some delicious foods like Til Ko Laddu (Brown Sesame seed Fudge), Chakku (Molasys), and Ghee (Clarified Butter) on Maghe Sankranti.
-Besides this Tilauri.
-Spinach and Yam’s curry is the special food of Maghe Sankranti.
-In some parts of Nepal, a special type of Spinach called PatnePalaungo is specially grown during Maghe Sankranti.
-In addition to this tarul is the most important food of Maghe Sankranti.
+The Festival is the occasion to try out a lot of food.
+Talking about Maghe Sankranti is a unique festival to eat.
+You should eat some delicious foods like Til Ko Laddu (Brown Sesame seed Fudge), Chakku (Molasys), and Ghee (Clarified Butter) on Maghe Sankranti; besides this, Tilauri.
+Spinach and Yam’s curry are exceptional foods of Maghe Sankranti.
+In some parts of Nepal, a particular type of Spinach called PatnePalaungo is grown, especially during Maghe Sankranti.
+In addition, it truly is the essential food of Maghe Sankranti.

 People in the Newari community use sesame oil to massage themselves and their pet animals.
-People believe that messaging your body with this oil and eating food on this day will make us healthier.
+People believe that messaging their bodies with this oil and eating food on this day will make them healthier.
 The food of the Maghe Sankranti should be warmer in the cold weather.
-Newari people refer to Maghe Sankranti festivalas is as a Sangrati Ghyo Chaku Sanun.
-Some people call refer Maghe Sankranti festival as Tarul khane din, Ghee Chakukhane din or Tilkhane din.
-Here is the important food that you should not miss in this Maghe Sankranti.
+Newari people refer to Maghe Sankranti festivalas as a Sangrati Ghyo Chaku Sanun.
+Some Maghe Sankranti festivals are Tarul Khane Din, Ghee Chakukhane Din, or Tilkhane Din.
+Here is the vital food you should not miss in this Maghe Sankranti.

-When we say Maghe Sankranti festival, eating chaaku immediately comes to our mind.
-Chakku retreated molasses patties, which can be molded, in any desirable shape.
+When we say Maghe Sankranti festival, eating chalk immediately comes to mind.
+Chakku retreated molasses patties, which can be molded in any desired shape.
 They have chocolate-like features but taste more delicious.
-Chakku is mostly sold in every shop during Maghe Sankranti.
-Chaaku is semi-solid also called Gud.
+Chakku is mainly sold in every shop during Maghe Sankranti.
+Chaaku is semi-solid, also called Gud.

 TILAURI AND TIL KO Laddu

-Another important food to have during this festival is Tilauri and Til KO laddu.
-Tilauri is simple food made from sesame seed and sugar in the form of chewy candy.
-They are generally of white color whereas Til KO laddu is of darker color.
+Another essential food during this Festival is Tilauri and Til KO laddu.
+Tilauri is a simple food made from sesame seeds and sugar, similar to chewy candy.
+They are generally white, whereas Til KO laddu is darker.

 SAKHAR-KHAND, PIDAALU AND TARUL

-Sakar khanda, Pidaalu, and Tarul are highly popular during Maghe Sankranti festival.
-Every market and every vegetable shop has these vegetables and are easily noticeable.
+Sakar khanda, Pidaalu, and Tarul are highly popular during the Maghe Sankranti festival.
+Every market and every vegetable shop has these vegetables, and they are easily noticeable.
 These foods are boiled and eaten.
-Tarul (yam) can also be cooked like any other vegetable.
-You will get to hear a lot of buzz about this food around Nepal.
+Tarul (Yam) can also be cooked like any other vegetable.
+You will hear a lot of buzz about this food around Nepal.
 These vegetables are found in different shapes and tastes.